masashitanimura/2.0/pages/html5players/html5players_wrtcdemo.md

 ##Using Demo Player

 Starting release 2.0, the HTML5 web player of EMS or what we've called the evoplayers, can now play different streams such as: pulled RTMP/RTSP streams, lazy pulled streams and playlist files.
-Follow the instructions below on how to use webRTC for streaming:
+Follow the instructions below on how to use WebRTC for streaming:

+##WebRTC Streaming

 1. To play streams from EMS using webRTC, the `startWebrtc` command needs to be executed first.
-See `startWebRTC`API [here](api/startWebRTC.html):
+See `startWebRTC`API [here](api_startWebRTC.html):

    ```
    startwebrtc ersip=54.174.188.145 ersport=4545 roomid=MyRoom